The Israel-Hamas War: The Hostages

 Chairs and gifts for missing children in “Hostage Square”

 Late in the evening of November 20, the Israeli cabinet agreed to a deal for the release of 30 children, eight mothers, and 12 other women over four days.
 Prime Minister Benjamin Netanyahu had pledged not to accept a ceasefire unless all the hostages were released, but under pressure from the families and the United States, he backed down.
-According to the deal, Israel would release three Palestinian prisoners for every hostage, a total of 150 female and young adults.
+According to the deal, Israel would release three Palestinian prisoners for every hostage, a total of 150 females and young adults.
 Their names were to be published so members of the public would have an opportunity to object to freeing a particular inmate responsible for a crime against them.
 Israel said it would increase the amount of humanitarian aid allowed into Gaza, halt its ground operations, and suspend aerial surveillance so long as Hamas lived up to the bargain, with ten hostages released each day.
 Hamas agreed to allow the Red Cross to visit hostages and bring them medicine.

 Netanyahu credited President Biden for his involvement, which he said resulted in more hostages being released with fewer Israeli concessions.
 In previous days, Biden had been pressuring the Qataris, the principal mediaries, to work harder to make a deal.